-Policy Goal 2.5 State law prohibits the criminalization of minors under 18 for prostitution offenses.
+State law prohibits the criminalization of minors under 18 for prostitution offenses and establishes a services-referral protocol as an alternative to arrest.

-Ohio law fails to prohibit the criminalization of minors for prostitution offenses.
-While state statute provides alternative juvenile justice responses to identified child sex trafficking victims, minors are not protected from arrest, charges, and prosecution for engaging in conduct in violation of the prostitution law.
+Ohio law does not prohibit the criminalization of minors for prostitution offenses.
+While state statute provides alternative juvenile justice responses to identified child sex trafficking victims,10 minors are not protected from arrest, charges, and prosecution for engaging in conduct in violation of the prostitution law.